 Step 2 – Boot Computer with Bootable media

 Change your BIOS boot order to "Removable Device".
 Plug the bootable media into your system and restart it.
 Plug another external drive with which you will store your recovered files.

 Click on "Data Recovery" > "Start" to get Recoverit to scan the drive for your missing files.

 You can preview the files even while Recoverit is scanning and retrieving them.
 Afterward, save the files in the external drive by clicking "Recover".

-You can restore lost EFI partition through Command Prompt or via a Windows 10 clean installation.
+You can restore the lost EFI partition through Command Prompt or via a Windows 10 clean installation.
 Both methods are quite effective so either one you choose is fine.
-If you cannot boot your computer because the EFI partition is broken, Recoverit Data Recovery can restore back your system files and data.
+If you cannot boot your computer because the EFI partition is broken, Recoverit Data Recovery can restore your system files and data.